m-sezgin/m-sezgin/README.md

 ## Hello!

-My name is Michele Sezgin (she/her) and I'm a senior at Smith College studying Computer Science 💻 and Statistical and Data Sciences 📊.
-My interests are in sports analytics, specifically hockey 🏒, and machine learning.
+My name is Michele Sezgin (she/her) and I'm currently employed as a Data Science Intern in the Baseball Operations Department of the Seattle Mariners Baseball Club ⚾️.
+My interests are in sports analytics (specifically hockey 🏒) machine learning, causal inference, and mixed models.

 ---